 The original farmhouse with the 1994 expansion was renovated once again to add a veranda wing, expanding the seven guest rooms to 15 in the Main House.
 The Oak Ballroom was also added providing additional space for conferences, dinners and indoor weddings and the family living room was turned into The Farmhouse Bar.
 The Inn grounds now include a total of four conference rooms and 28 guest rooms.

-A second pool and hot tub are opening soon adjacent to the Main House veranda wing specifically for ages 21+.
-This pool complements the all ages pool and hot tub next to The Pool House.
+A second pool and hot tub were added adjacent to the Main House veranda wing specifically for ages 21+.
+This pool compliments the all ages pool and hot tub next to The Guest House.